Nadeemsaba/SCT_SD_03/README.md

    git clone https://github.com/Nadeemsaba/SCT_SD_03.git
    ```
 2. Open `task3.html` in your web browser.
-3. Start solving and enjoy the dark/light mode and timer features.
+3. Start solving and enjoy the features.

 ---

 ## 🎓 Internship Details

 This project was developed as part of the **SkillCraft Technology Software Development Internship**, Task 3.
-The focus was on applying front-end development skills and enhancing the user interface with advanced features time tracking.
+The focus was on applying front-end development skills and enhancing the user interface with advanced features like time tracking.

 ---